Various parts of Medicare help to cover FreeStyle Libre. However, there may be some out-of-pocket costs, such as a 20% copay.

 Current status of in-person meetings with a doctor

-Before the COVID-19 pandemic, an individual had to attend several in-person meetings with their doctor.
-Within 6 months of ordering FreeStyle Libre, they had to have an in-person meeting with their doctor to discuss their blood sugar control.
+Before the COVID-19 pandemic, an individual had to attend several in-person meetings with their healthcare professional to discuss their blood sugar management.

-However, Medicare has temporarily expanded its telehealth service, which allows a person to have a virtual visit with their doctor without leaving home or having to go to a hospital or a doctor’s office.
-Available services include virtual check-ins and online patient portals.
-Medicare may pay for such medical visits.
+However, Medicare has temporarily expanded its telehealth service until December 31, 2024, which allows a person to have a virtual visit with their healthcare professional without leaving home or having to go to a hospital or a doctor’s office.
+After the end of 2024, individuals will once again be required to see their healthcare professionals in person.

 Different parts of Medicare will provide coverage for FreeStyle Libre.
 However, a person may have additional out-of-pocket costs, and they will also have to pay for replacement sensors.

-Costs for FreeStyle Libre vary, and a person may wish to check prices from various Medicare-approved suppliers using this information.
-According to the manufacturers, a person with private insurance will pay a monthly average of between $10 and $75 for two FreeStyle Libre 14-day sensors.
+Costs for FreeStyle Libre vary.
+According to the manufacturers, a person with private insurance will pay a monthly average of less than $40 per month for FreeStyle Libre CGM sensors.

 Part B